Children’s Enrichment Center

 • Experience God’s love and forgiveness through teachers and the church as a community of faith.

-• Opportunities to build ideas, feelings, and understandings related to the Christian faith through bible stories, pictures, songs, bible verses, prayer, and play activities that uplift religious meanings that are age appropriate.
+• Opportunities to build ideas, feelings, and understandings related to the Christian faith through bible stories, pictures, songs, bible verses, and play activities that uplift religious meanings that are age appropriate.

 • Bible themed art centers and stories.